realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - The cycle of the clock is not the same as the cycle of the CPU, but the CPU normally does one operation per cycle but some operations may take more than one clock cycle to complete.

-  - ### Program Counter - "Where is the current instruction to be executed?"
+  - ### Program Counter - "Where in memory is the current instruction being executed?"
     - The "program counter" (PC) is a special register that keeps track of the current memory location of the current instruction that the CPU will execute/is executing
     - Defaults to the first memory location(0x00000000), and then increments by 1 after each instruction is executed